 4 Things to Know About ‘Hamilton’ Opening Soon in Omaha

-Don’t miss your chance to see Hamilton in Omaha, the Tony-winning, the record-breaking musical that is sweeping the country.
+Don’t miss your chance to see Hamilton in Omaha and buy tickets, the Tony-winning, the record-breaking musical that is sweeping the country.

 Lin-Manuel Miranda, the Tony-winning composer, writer, performer, and actor best famous for his work on “In The Heights” and “Bring It On: The Musical,” developed the popular musical, which premiered off-Broadway in February 2015 and moved to Broadway in August of the same year.